Introduction of EBC Trek

-Travel Insurance for Everest Base Camp Trek
+Travel Insurance for EBC Trek

-Solo trekking in Everest Base Camp trek is possible but not recommended.
-It is easy to navigate until Namche Bazaar, but afterward, the trail gets less busy and chances of losing trail will be possible.
+Solo trekking in EBC trek is possible but not recommended.
+It is easy to navigate until Namche Bazaar, but afterward, the trail gets less busy and chances of losing the trail will be possible.
 The village becomes less, several diverse paths will come and if anything happens on the way, you might feel helpless.
 So, we highly recommended doing this trek in a group or with a guide.
 Group trek might be hectic for some trekkers but this is the best and safest option for high altitude trek.
 You might face the problems of altitude sickness, normal injuries, and other consequences.
-For such situations, local guides will help you to take you to the necessary destinations and guide you safely until you reach your destination.
-Guides will show you the way, pass the necessary information regarding the trekking routes, mountains, peoples, languages, their cultures, practices and they will take care of your needs and well-being.
+For such situations, local guides will help to take you to the necessary destinations and guide you safely until you reach your destination.
+Guides will show you the way, and pass on the necessary information regarding the trekking routes, mountains, peoples, languages, cultures, and practices and they will take care of your needs and well-being.
 So, do a solo trek in the Everest region, if you are well known about the routes and future consequences.

 How is the facility of Internet, Electricity & Mobile Network?

-Everest trek is a popular and renowned trek in the world.
+The Everest trek is a popular and renowned trek in the world.
 So, the facility of internet, electricity, and mobile network is quite good as compared to the other trekking part in Nepal.
 There are different ways to use the internet on this trek.
 Either you can buy the local SIM card or you can get the wifi facility inside the teahouse which they will charge extra for you.
 Also, you can buy an Everest Link card that can also help you to access the internet.
 However, the network connections may not be fast and reliable.
 Furthermore, as you start reaching higher altitudes, the internet and network connection will be weaker.
 About electricity, you can get electricity until Pangboche and from there they use solar power as regular electricity but they will charge a certain amount for it as well.

 Acute Mountain Sickness & Preventive Measures